Short URL: http://tnot.es/usGA

 The planetarium at Fernbank Science

-Center is a celestial theater in the round, utilizing the complex Zeiss Mark V
+Center is a celestial theatre in the round, utilizing the complex Zeiss Mark V

 planetarium projector in conjunction with a full dome digital projection system.